 Spring is here!
-As we start to see flowers bloom, the trees become green, and the weather grow warmer, we’ll also see the return of some things not so welcome: allergies and asthma triggers.
+As we start to see flowers bloom, the trees become green, and the weather grew warmer, we’ll also see the return of some things not so welcome: allergies and asthma triggers.

 What is Asthma?

 Asthma is a long-term illness that is common in children, but adults can have it, too.
 It causes the sides of the airways in the lungs to swell and shrink those airways, making it difficult to breathe.
-An asthma attack is generally characterized by wheezing, coughing, a tightness of the chest, and overall trouble breathing.
-Mucus produced by your body can make it even worse.
+An asthma attack is generally characterized by wheezing, coughing, tightness of the chest, and overall trouble breathing.
+The mucus produced by your body can make it even worse.
 If you’ve never had or witnessed an asthma attack, they can be pretty alarming

 Asthma attacks are caused by exposure to asthma triggers.
 Things that trigger one person’s symptoms may be completely different than what affects someone else.
 Common triggers include tobacco smoke, dust and dust mites, outdoor air pollutants like pollen or other common allergens, pet hair or dander, mold, wood smoke, infections, and other airborne contaminants.
 While treatments are available, the best way to avoid asthma attacks is to understand and avoid your triggers.
 But how exactly do you do that?